Open from April through October

 Regulations

-• No motorized vehicles except service or authorized vehicles.
+• No motor vehicles are allowed, except for service vehicles or authorized vehicles.

-• No noise or disturbance to preserve the character of the site.
+• No noiseor disturbances to preserve the character of the area.

 • Dogs are not allowed in order to maintain the tranquillity of the fauna and the cleanliness of the beaches.